 The Current State of Retail

 By definition, retail is “when a business sells a product or service to an individual consumer for his or her own use.
-The transaction itself can occur through a number of different sales channels, such as online, in a brick-and-mortar storefront, through direct sales, or direct mail.
-The aspect of the sale that qualifies it as a retail transaction is that the end user is the buyer.”
+The transaction itself can occur through a number of different sales channels, such as online, in a brick-and-mortar storefront using an electronic cash register, through direct sales, or direct mail.
+The aspect of the sale that qualifies it as a retail transaction is that the end-user is the buyer.”

 The retail industry has evolved dramatically over the past few decades, but the end goal remains the same.
 Retail is all about providing an excellent shopping experience.
 As the world shifted into the digital era, retailers tried to keep pace by finding new ways to make shopping easier, faster, more convenient, and more engaging.
 Brands offered customers the option to shop online, launched engaging mobile apps, opened registers with new payment methods, and created channels to give customers more flexibility in how they make purchases.
 Today’s retailers make use of advanced customer data to provide bespoke offers, a unique in-store experience, and smart online marketing campaigns.